gl-inet/docs3.x/docs/specification/gl-ar300m/index.md

 $ reboot
 ```

-**You need to do this each time** if you want to boot into nor firmware, no matter you which firmware you are using.
-Otherwise after the firmware boot, it will reset `bootcount` variable and next boot will always try to boot the nand firmware.
+**You need to do this each time** if you want to boot into NOR firmware, no matter you which firmware you are using.
+Otherwise after the firmware boot, it will reset `bootcount` variable and next boot will always try to boot the NAND firmware.

 ####Method 2: using the switch